mrbrianevans/ch-guide/docs/bulk-data/index.md

 via the developer forum, as seen in this thread: https://forum.aws.chdev.org/t/can-we-bulk-download-officer-director-data/1225/194.

-Once they have contacted you regarding the bulk file, you will be emailed a link to a cloud storage bucket to download the files, and they can also provide a data specification in Microsoft Word format, which is necessary for understanding the proprietary data format.
+Once they have contacted you regarding the bulk file, you will be emailed a link to a cloud storage bucket to download the files, and they can also provide a data specification in Microsoft Word format, which is necessary for understanding the fixed width data format.

 For more details on the data file, see the page on [officers bulk data](/bulk-data/officers/), and for details on the daily update file see [officers bulk daily updates](officers/update-file/).